DataSQRL/datasqrl-examples/logistics-shipping-geodata/README.md

 ## How to compile and run the project

 - To compile the project, use the following
-  command: `sqrl compile logistics.sqrl logistics.graphqls`
+  command: `docker run -it --rm -v $PWD:/build datasqrl/cmd:v0.5.0 compile logistics.sqrl logistics.graphqls`
 - To run the project, execute: `docker compose up --build`

 ## Exploring the Pipeline